pm2877/snooZe/README.md

 # snooZe: e-mail reminder service

-This repo contains the web client code for snooZe app.
+This repo contains the client code for `www.snoozeus.com`.
+The web app is in beta version.

-Work in progress...